NOED7I/muletter/README.md

 ## HTTPS

-To secure the Web API with HTTPS, the common practice is to use nginx to handle SSL certificates or HTTPS support provided with cloud hosting (Heroku, Openshift ...) but you might want to use HTTPS support of MULIST server.
+To secure the Web API with HTTPS, the common practice is to use nginx to handle SSL certificates or HTTPS support provided with cloud hosting (Heroku, Openshift ...) but you might want to use HTTPS support of Node.js.

 First you must name your SSL certificates as bellow before deploying :
 - **key** : `/ssl.key`